-Drinking Water Consumer Confidence Report For 2018
+Drinking Water Consumer Confidence Report For 2021

 To comply with the Safe Drinking Water Act, the City of Washington Court House has prepared the following report to provide information to you, the consumer, on the quality of our drinking water.
 The City of Washington Court House Water Department's goal has been to provide a safe, clean, economical and dependable water product.
 This brochure is a summary of last year's water quality and included within this report is general health information, water quality test results, water sources, and how to participate in the decisions concerning your drinking water.
-In, 2018 we had a current, unconditioned license to operate our water system.
+In, 2021 we had a current, unconditioned license to operate our water system.

-Reflecting back on the year 2018 here are some highlights of the Water Distribution Crew: 17 services were renewed, 14 new services were added, 61 services were repaired, 8 valve boxes repaired, 12 curb boxes repaired, 16 meter pits repaired, flushed 862 hydrants, 9 hydrants repaired, 4 hydrants replaced, 250 ft. of 2 inch main installed and 10 main break repairs.
-The back flow prevention program was implemented to insure the integrity of the water system.
-All, back flow devices are inspected yearly by a certified technician, (Daniel Kaseberg and Jordan Ralf).
+Reflecting on the year 2021 here are some highlights of the Water Distribution Crew: 11 new services were added, 7 services were renewed, 46 services were repaired, 5 main line valves repaired, flushed 848 hydrants, 6 hydrants repaired, 3 hydrants replaced, and 1 new hydrant.
+15 main break repairs.
+GIS mapping is still in process.
 The annual hydrant- flushing program continues to help maintain adequate fire flows and water quality.
 We strive for a proactive approach to operating and maintaining our water distribution system to alleviate problems before they occur.

-Security continues to be an on going process.
+Security continues to be an ongoing process.
 City water assets (water towers, mains, wells & reservoirs) are constantly being evaluated and monitored.
 Our number one priority is providing safe drinking water and protecting the public health.
 City employees are committed to providing you with a safe and dependable water supply.

 The City of Washington Court House has one surface water treatment plant with a 3 million gallon per day design capacity.
 The process typically introduces lime for softening, chlorine for disinfection and filtration for turbidity removal.
 The City of Washington Court House public water system uses surface water drawn from Paint Creek as well as ground water pumped from six water supply wells.
 Paint Creek is a natural flowing stream, winding through several adjacent counties.
-(Madison, Fayette, Highland & Ross) Approximately, two-thirds of our water needs are supplied by Paint Creek (surface) and the remaining one-third comes from the well field.(ground) Four wells are located, in the North-end, behind the water plant and two wells are located on the farm adjacent to the YMCA.
+(Madison, Fayette, Highland & Ross) Approximately, two-thirds of our water needs are supplied by Paint Creek (surface) and the remaining one-third comes from the well field, (ground).
+Four wells are located, in the North-end, behind the water plant and two wells are located on the farm adjacent to the YMCA.
 Areas around Paint Creek and the well field include a moderate number of potential contaminant sources (mega-dairy farms).
-Agricultural run off is the primary contaminant source.
+Agricultural runoff is the primary contaminant source.
 As a result, the drinking water supplied to the City of Washington Court House is considered to have a high susceptibility to contamination.
-A copy of the Source Water Assessment is available at <http://wwwapp.epa.ohio.gov/gis/swpa/OH2400714.pdf>.
+If you would like more information or a copy of the Source Water Assessment, please contact David Gardner at (740)636-2380 or (740)572-0147.

 The annual average precipitation for Fayette County is 37.5 inches.
-The year 2018 was an average year with 52 inches of precipitation.
+The year 2021 was an average year with 38.41 inches of precipitation.
 Our reservoirs and wells provided a sufficient supply to meet all the City's water demands.
-The City's wells were brought on line and were in service for only a short period of time.
+The City's wells were brought online and were in service for only a short period of time.
 Several residential wells were monitored during this time and no impact was recorded.

 The Water Dept. collected samples and had them analyzed for possible contamination.
-If a contamination event should occur we have two up ground reservoirs that can be isolated and operated independently.
-The wells are tested annually and no contamination has been detected.
+If a contamination event should occur, we have two up ground reservoirs that can be isolated and operated independently.
+The wells are tested annually, and no contamination has been detected.
 In any event, the City Water Dept. is confident in supplying a safe and dependable drinking water.